PidikitiKeerthi/Technical-Documentation/README.md

 # Technical-Documentation
-This is a techinical documentation of Dr. Abdul Kalam
+I successfully crafted a technical documentation on Dr. Abdul Kalam utilizing my skills in HTML and CSS